keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/user-code.md

 ## `Qrcode.js`

 `Qrcode.js` is a simple component that returns a QR code based on the string passed in.
-In the claim page, this is the linkdrop URL, for the doorman to scan.
+On the claim page, this is the linkdrop URL for the doorman to scan.

 The full code can be seen below.